 Settlement amount model

-Account level settlement strategies mitigates the risk of offering the client a settlement discount and losing out on the present value of lifetime expected cash-flows / payment.
+Account-level settlement strategies mitigate the risk of offering the client a settlement discount and losing out on the present value of lifetime expected cash flows/payments.
 For example, taking an immediate hit on the impairment, being bespoke to the customer needs, introducing tiered offers for negotiation and considering the behaviour of expected paying accounts only.

-The settlement offer model will predict the expected discounted lifetime recoveries over current outstanding balance for each account.
-The predictive model will use a combination of short term and long term past behaviour and looks to predict future payment behaviour.
-Short term data is important to ensure that the models remain accurate to the most recent recovery strategies and performance and long term data indicates the longer term shape of payments.
+The settlement offer model will predict the expected discounted lifetime recoveries over the current outstanding balance for each account.
+The predictive model will use a combination of short-term and long-term past behaviour and looks to predict future payment behaviour.
+Short-term data is important to ensure that the models remain accurate to the most recent recovery strategies and performance and long-term data indicates the longer-term shape of payments.
 Statistical/empirical modelling techniques will be applied to predict the payment over balance ratio in the short term and then these will be aligned through scorecard alignment processes to a lifetime discounted payment expectation for each account.

 The modelled lifetime recoveries rates will then be statistically adjusted to determine a maximum settlement offer percentage that will ensure that the current expected payment levels from paying customers are retained while increasing payments from expected non-paying clients, i.e.: